Docker Engine on Ubuntu

 Integrated support service with enterprise SLAs

-Docker Engine is a lightweight container runtime with robust tooling that builds and runs your container.
+Docker Engine is a lightweight container runtime with robust tooling that builds and runs your containers.
 Over 65% of all Docker-based scale out operations run on Ubuntu.

 Canonical works closely with Docker Inc. to deliver an integrated Docker Enterprise Edition offering on Ubuntu.
 This partnership provides customers with the fastest and easiest path for support of Ubuntu and Docker Engine in enterprise Docker operations.